-The PEI gathers our ongoing work on this critical issue in one place, covering topics such as the racial wealth gap, jobs and workforce, housing and redlining, minority-owned small businesses, and access to credit.
+The PEI advances our ongoing work on this critical issue, covering topics such as the racial wealth gap, jobs and workforce, housing and redlining, small businesses owned by people of color, and access to credit.

 To read about our Bank’s commitment to diversity, equity, inclusion, and opportunity for our employees and the communities we serve, please visit our page on Racial Equity and Economic Inclusion.

 - What Is Behind the Persistence of the Racial Wealth Gap?